SUSE/doc-unversioned/trento/migration/systemd-install.md

    You can exit from the `psql` console and `postgres` user.

-1. Allow the PostgreSQL database to receive connections for the respective databases and users adding the following in `/var/lib/pgsql/data/pg_hba.conf`:
+1. Allow the PostgreSQL database to receive connections to the respective databases and users.
+To do this, add the following to `/var/lib/pgsql/data/pg_hba.conf`:

    ```bash
    host   wanda                      wanda_user    0.0.0.0/0   md5
    host   trento,trento_event_store  trento_user   0.0.0.0/0   md5
    ```

-   > **Note:** The `pg_hba.conf` file works in a sequential fashion.
-This means, that the rules positioned on the top have preference over the ones coming next.
-This examples shows a pretty permissive address range, so in order to work, the entries must be written in the top of the `host` entries.
-Find additional information in the [pg_hba.conf](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) documentation.
+   > **Note:** The `pg_hba.conf` ffile works sequentially.
+This means that the rules on the top have preference over the ones below.
+The example above shows a permissive address range.
+So for this to work, the entires must be written at the top of the `host` entries.
+For further information,refer to the [pg_hba.conf](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) documentation.

 1. Allow PostgreSQL to bind on all network interfaces in `/var/lib/pgsql/data/postgresql.conf` by changing the following line: